jessgusclark/DownloadScoreSheets/README.md

 DownloadScoreSheets
 ===================

-A plugin for BCOE&amp;M that allows competition participants to download their score sheets once they are ready.
+A plugin for BCOE&M that allows competition participants to download their score sheets once they are ready.
 This project is still a work in progress and was used in the 2014 Sweethearts Revenge Competition: http://sweethearts.weizguys.com/

 Install
 -------